fruggish/worksheet-generator/README.md

 # Tutoring Center Worksheet *Prompt* Generator
 This tool is meant to generate prompts to provide an AI tool, preferably Claude.ai.
+In the future, I'd like it to just generate the document itself.
 It begins asking whether you want something for writing help or math help.
 ## If Writing
 You'll be given options of general writing skills (ex. for writing courses at the college level) and various standardized tests (e.g. SAT, GED, TSIA2).